West Virginia Counseling License Requirements

 - Complete 300 hours of alcohol and drug education and training, if not completed as part of degree requirements.

-- Request and receive your ADC certification.
+- Receive your ADC or AADC certification.

-Other Substance Abuse Counseling Credentials Offered in West Virginia
+Optional Substance Abuse Counseling Credentials Offered in West Virginia

 - Certified Criminal Justice Professional (CCJP)

-- Peer Recovery (PR) Certification
+- Peer Recovery (PRSS)

 More details about substance abuse counseling career pathways can be found on our substance abuse counseling career guide.